maksimix/ionosphere_correction/iri2016/iri2016/00readme.txt

 of each one of these programs for recent corrections and improvements.

-More information about the IRI project can be found at irimodel.org including access to sites that allow online computation and plotting of IRI parameters.
+More information about the IRI project can be found at irimodel.org including references of articles that describ the model and access to sites that allow online computation and plotting of IRI parameters.

+The IRI output parameters are described at irimodel.org/IRI-output-arrays.docs The available options are described at irimodel.org/IRI-Switches-options.docs Answers to Frequently Asked Questions are available at irimodel.org/docs/IRI_FAQ.pdf

 ----------------------------- dbilitza@gmu.edu -------------------------------------